Breast cancer affects 1 in 8 women in their lifetime.

 Steps to Early Detection

 Breast cancer is the most common cancer among women in the United States.
 Steps can be taken to detect breast cancer early.
 These include:

 - Breast self-examination every month beginning at age 18

 - Clinical breast exams by a health care professional every three years between ages 18-39, and every year from age 40

 - Screening mammograms annually from age 40

-- Please bring or have your previous Mammogram or Breast Ultrasound mailed to us, if not done at THRH
+- Please bring or have your previous mammogram or breast ultrasound mailed to us, if not done at Terre Haute Regional Hospital.

-At the Core of our Team Approach Philosophy is a Breast Navigator
+At the Core of Our Team Approach Philosophy, is a Breast Health Navigator

-Our Breast Navigator integrates the services of our breast program, and she has an understanding of all disciplines involved in breast care.
-She will guide patients through diagnosis and treatments, making sure patients know their options and receive the care, education and support they need.
+Our breast health navigator integrates the services of our breast program.
+She has an understanding of all disciplines involved in breast care.
+She'll help guide patients through diagnosis and treatments, making sure patients know their options and receive the care, education and support they need.
 This approach provides a continuity of care as physicians and clinical staff shares in the treatment of patients.

 The advanced imaging technology at Terre Haute Regional Hospital allows physicians to be accurate and thorough in their diagnosis and treatment of breast cancer.
 Our innovative procedures include digital and image-guided techniques such as needle localization, core breast biopsies and stereotactic biopsies which result in surgeries and biopsies that are less invasive and allow surgeons and radiologists to target lesions, cancer cells and tumors more precisely and accurately than ever before.